What Is Gum Disease?

 Gum disease is the leading cause of tooth loss.
 It is a “quiet” disease that affects millions of Americans and there is often no pain or discomfort until it is severe.
 Gum disease has also been linked to other serious health conditions such as cardiovascular disease, diabetes, osteoporosis, respiratory disease and cancer.

-As periodontists, Dr. Setya, Dr. Bergman, and Dr. Crowley are highly trained specialists in the prevention, diagnosis and treatment of gum disease and oral inflammation.
+As periodontists, Dr. Setya, Dr. Bergman, and Dr. Reshad are highly trained specialists in the prevention, diagnosis and treatment of gum disease and oral inflammation.
 They can eliminate the bacteria and bacterial deposits that are causing the disease and restore your oral health.
 In many cases they can even reverse the damage that was caused by effective gum disease treatment and rebuilding lost gum and bone tissue.

 Progression of Gum Disease